VLegal-Bench: Cognitively Grounded Benchmark for Vietnamese Legal Reasoning of Large Language Models: VietLegal

-\textbf{VLegal-Bench} is structured around a hierarchical cognitive framework, inspired by Bloom’s taxonomy and adapted to the linguistic and structural characteristics of Vietnamese law.
-It comprises five progressive levels of legal cognition, from basic factual recognition to advanced ethical reasoning, each reflecting increasing interpretive and reasoning complexity.
-The benchmark’s tasks correspond to practical scenarios where LLMs can function as legal assistants for citizens or support judicial decision-making.
-We provide an overview in Table~\ref{tab:benchmark_tasks} and detailed descriptions, along with concrete illustrative examples for each task, in Appendix~\ref{appen:task instruction}.
+\textbf{VietLegal} is organized around a hierarchical cognitive framework inspired by Bloom’s taxonomy and adapted to the linguistic and structural properties of Vietnamese law, comprising five levels of legal cognition ranging from factual recognition to advanced legal reasoning.
+Each task is explicitly designed to reflect challenges inherent to civil-law systems, with Levels~3 and~4 in particular targeting complex statutory reasoning phenomena such as multi-article dependency, hierarchical interpretation across legal instruments, and consistency analysis under overlapping or amended regulations.

-At its foundation, \textbf{Level 1-Recognition \& Recall} targets fundamental legal literacy.
-This level is tailored to the Vietnamese legal context, requiring an LLM to accurately identify and retrieve key legal entities, topics, concepts, and statutory articles.
-Given the dense terminology and frequent cross-references characteristic of Vietnamese legislation, this level assesses whether a model can reliably capture and reproduce essential factual knowledge, an ability that serves as a prerequisite for deeper legal comprehension and reasoning.
-Tasks 1.1, 1.2, and 1.5 simulate scenarios in which LLMs process and extract basic information from legal documents, including legal entities, topics, and schema, while Tasks 1.3 and 1.4 model real-world interactions where citizens seek clarification regarding basic legal provisions and foundational legal concepts.
+Although developed in Vietnamese, VietLegal provides a replicable framework for evaluating AI in codified legal systems.
+Its task design reflects realistic legal assistant use cases and targets core civil-law reasoning patterns rather than case-based analysis, enabling straightforward adaptation to other civil-law languages and jurisdictions.
+An overview of the benchmark is shown in Table~\ref{tab:benchmark_tasks}, with detailed task descriptions in Appendix~\ref{appen:task instruction}.

-Building on this foundation, \textbf{Level 2 - Understanding \& Structuring} evaluates an LLM’s ability to comprehend and organize complex legal information.
-Vietnamese legal documents are often lengthy and structurally intricate, requiring the model to identify relationships between legal entities and the logical connections among \textit{Articles}, \textit{Clauses}, and \textit{Points}.
-Additionally, as Vietnamese law evolves through frequent amendments and replacements, forming an implicit network of interconnected norms, this level assesses the model’s capacity to represent and structure legal knowledge as a coherent and dynamic system.
-Tasks 2.1, 2.2, and 2.3 simulate higher-level analysis of legal texts, including identifying subject-object relationships, hypothetical conditions, sanctions, and inter-article connections in long documents.
-Tasks 2.4 and 2.5 simulate real-world scenarios where LLMs function as virtual legal assistants, understanding user queries and supporting the verification and explanation of judicial decisions.
+\textbf{Level 1 - Recognition \& Recall} targets foundational legal literacy in the Vietnamese context.
+It evaluates whether an LLM can accurately identify and retrieve core legal entities, concepts, and statutory provisions within dense and highly cross-referenced legal texts.
+These tasks assess basic factual competence, which is a prerequisite for deeper legal understanding, and simulate real-world interactions where users seek clarification of fundamental legal information.